BedRoc Limited, LLC v. United States: Dissenting opinion

 Justice John P. Stevens wrote a dissenting opinion, that was joined by Justices David Souter and Ruth Bader Ginsburg.
 Stevens said the majority opinion depended entirely on the word "valuable", and he rejected this emphasis.
 He said the reservation of the Pittman Underground Water Act was meant to be the same as that of the Stock-Raising Homestead Act (SRHA).

-Stevens called it highly unlikely that Congress meant to make a distinction between the reservation of the Pittman Act and the one of the SRHA, as it would be illogical that Congress would have wanted a reservation to the sand and gravel in lands covered by the SRHA, but not to the sand and gravel in lands covered by the Pittman Act.
+Stevens called it highly unlikely that Congress meant to make a distinction between the reservation of the Pittman Act and that of the SRHA, as it would be illogical that Congress would have wanted a reservation to the sand and gravel in lands covered by the SRHA, but not to the sand and gravel in lands covered by the Pittman Act.
 Besides, Stevens referred to a House Committee Report which said section 8 of the Pittman Act contained the same reservation of minerals as the SRHA.
 Stevens criticized the majority opinion for ignoring the fact that Watt v.
 Western Nuclear, Inc. already stated that a substance must be valuable to be a mineral.
 Moreover, he said "valuable minerals" and "minerals" were meant to be synonymous, as the Pittman Act contains the phrase "valuable minerals" twice and the words "minerals" and "mineral" without the word "valuable" eight times.

 Stevens did not rule out the possibility that the majority opinion in Watt v.
 Western Nuclear, Inc. misinterpreted Congress' intention, but he said there was no reason to choose another assessment of the Congress' intention over the old one.
 Stevens criticized the majority opinion for not using legislative history in order to find the Congress' original intent, which could result into decisions based on personal preference.
 The majority argued looking at the legislative history was unnecessary because of the clear language of the Pittman Act.